 Jump to:

-๐ What You Need For This Recipe
+🛒 What You Need For This Recipe

-๐ Ingredient and Substitutions
+🔖 Ingredient and Substitutions

-- Sesame Seeds โ This recipe is built around sesame seeds so be sure to toast the sesame seeds for the best flavor.
-Don't use old, taste-less, or stale sesame seeds.
+- Sesame Seeds — This recipe is built around sesame seeds so be sure to toast the sesame seeds for the best flavor.
+Don't use old, tasteless, or stale sesame seeds.

-- Anise Extract โ If you don't have anise extract, 1 teaspoon of ground anise may be used instead.
+- Anise Extract — If you don't have anise extract, 1 teaspoon of ground anise may be used instead.

-- Orange Blossom Water โ The orange blossom water can be replaced with rose flower water if you prefer.
+- Orange Blossom Water — The orange blossom water can be replaced with rose flower water if you prefer.

-๐ช How to Make This Recipe
+🍪 How to Make Chebakia

 Chebakia Dough

-In a small bowl, dilute saffron threads into 2 tablespoons of warm water and set aside until needed.
+Step 1: In a small bowl, dilute saffron threads into 2 tablespoons of warm water and set aside until needed.
+Grind all but 2 tablespoons of toasted sesame seeds in a food processor until you have a fine powder.

-In a large bowl, whisk ground sesame seeds with flour, baking powder, salt, and spices.
+Step 2: In a large bowl, whisk ground sesame seeds with flour, baking powder, salt, and spices.

-Add saffron water, anise, egg, melted butter, vinegar, and orange blossom water.
+Step 3: Add saffron water, anise, egg, melted butter, vinegar, and orange blossom water.
 Stir to combine.
 If the dough is too dry, add additional water, 1 tablespoon at a time, until the dough comes together to form a dough ball.

-Syrup
+Prepare Syrup

-Add water, sugar, orange blossom water, and lemon juice to a saucepan.
+Step 5: Add water, sugar, orange blossom water, and lemon juice to a saucepan.
 Cook over medium heat, while stirring, until the sugar is dissolved.

-Add honey and stir to combine.
+Step 6: Add honey and stir to combine.
 Bring to a boil, then simmer for 5 minutes.
 Boil for a few additional minutes if needed to thicken.
 Set aside to cool.
 The syrup will thicken further once cooled.

-Assembling Chebakia
+Assemble Chebakia

-Roll one section of dough into โ " in thickness.
+Step 7: Roll one section of dough into ⅛" in thickness.
 Trim the dough edges to make a square.
 Divide the square into nine squares (approximately 3.25" x 3.25" in size).
 It's ok if they're not exactly that size.
+Make 4, evenly spaced slits in each square.

 Would you like to save this recipe?

-Fold the dough over your finger (towards the tip of your finger).
+Step 9: Fold the dough over your finger (towards the tip of your finger).
 Form the dough into an elongated flower shape.
 Pinch opposite corners.

-It might take some practice to get the technique down.
+Pro Tip: It might take some practice to get the technique down.
 Watch the demonstration below.

-Place the folded Chebakia on a baking sheet and repeat the steps until all the dough is used up.
+Step 10: Place the folded Chebakia on a baking sheet and repeat the steps until all the dough is used up.

 Pro Tip: If you will not be frying the Chebakia until later, cover them with a dish towel to keep them from drying out.